peidevs/peidevs.github.io/content/about.md

 <img src="https://secure.meetupstatic.com/photos/member/b/a/7/e/member_163727742.jpeg">
 </figure>
 <div class="loop__content clearfix">
 <strong>Derek Campbell</strong> - One of the original members of the group.
-Derek was an active elder in 2013-2015 where he helped bring the spread the group through Summerside and beyond.
+Derek was an active elder in 2013-2015 where he helped spread the group accross the island, bring the group through Summerside and beyond.
 </div>
 </article>